Bahaabrougui/pfore-cloud-utilities/_sources/setting_databricks_connect.rst.txt

 =============================

 To run code remotely on a databricks cluster, we'll use databricks-connect_ package.

-Note that development on clusters of versions `13.0` is not yet supported due to the unavailability of `Unity Catalog`_ within the schwarz universe.
-This guide will cover clusters of versions `12.*`.
+It is important to note that development on clusters of versions `13.0` requires `Unity Catalog`_.
+This guide will cover legacy workspaces, on which `Unity Catalog`_ is not activated, therefore only clusters of versions `12.*`.

 The first step would be to create a :file:`databricks-connect` file under your home directory.
 The file will have the following structure: